 What has the transition to SharePoint 2013 been like from a Bamboo product manager’s perspective?

 In a word, “busy.”
 From a development standpoint, we spent a good portion of 2013 porting our existing products from SharePoint 2010 to SharePoint 2013.
 Given the size of our product portfolio (70+ products), the release schedule has been pretty hectic.
-As a result, we have not been able to add as many new products-or new features in existing products-as I would like to have seen.
-That’s not to say we have not had some great new things released (we have), but it simply has not been on the same scale as that of a non-SharePoint upgrade year would have seen.
+As a result, we have not been able to add as many new products or new features to existing products as I would like to have seen.
+That’s not to say we have not had some great new things released (we have), but it simply has not been on the same scale as that a non-SharePoint upgrade year would have seen.
 That said, there are some great new products waiting in the wings, and now that we’re pretty much done with the last of the SharePoint 2013 conversion tasks, 2014 is looking pretty exciting.

 Were there any surprises in store for you- customer base, marketplace performance, or otherwise- in overseeing the products whose direction you oversaw this year for the first time?